 - Say no. You can only take on so many extra projects, participate in so many Secret Santa/White Elephant events, or attend so many parties.
 Set priorities and focus your energies on the people who matter most to you.

 - Recognize “SAD.”
 Do you typically experience symptoms of depression during the darkest days of the calendar year?
 If you’re affected by Seasonal Affective Disorder (SAD), your emotions might be triggered by seasonal changes.
 Ask your healthcare provider about screening and treatment.
-Another option is behavioral care telemedicine, which can connect you to discreet and empathetic support right from your living room.
+Another option is behavioral care telemedicine, which can connect you to support right from your living room.

 - Build connections.
-Maybe you don’t have family or friends around you this holiday season – which you’re reminded of when you see all those happy group photos in your social media feed.
+Maybe you don’t have family or friends around you this holiday season – which you’re reminded of when you see all those happy party photos in your social media feed.
 The good news here is that many community centers, meetup groups, faith-based organizations and philanthropic foundations offer ways to come together, help those in need, and make new friends.
 Start with an organization like Big Sunday and find out where and how to connect.

 - Extend a helping hand.
 Check in with neighbors, coworkers, or friends who might be struggling this season with holiday stress.
 Sharing resources at your workplace or school like 988 Suicide & Crisis Lifeline or the Veterans Crisis Line or your Employee Assistance Program can make it easier for people to seek help.